Search the Expat Directory

 Find the expat services you need to navigate your new life.
-Expatica’s Austria directory is an exhaustive list of service providers in Austria that specialize in the expat market, ranging from financial services – mortgages, accountants, banks, and more – to childcare and beyond.
+Expatica’s Belgium business directory is an exhaustive list of service providers in Belgium that specialize in the expat market, ranging from financial services – mortgages, accountants, banks, and more – to childcare and beyond.

-Trying to land the job that will take you on your next big adventure?
-Make sure your application is top of the pile with Resume.io’s online resume builder.
-They provide resume templates, cover letter help, and more, making job applications effortless.
-Make it to the next round with Resume.io.
+Star Online Teachers provides one-on-one tutoring to learners over 13.
+They teach a range of subjects including math, computer science, psychology, business studies, English, and other languages.
+Book a free online consultation today and begin a bespoke learning plan with Star Online Teachers.

-Sky is a telecommunications company operating in Austria.
-They provide a range of expat-friendly TV bundles including movies and series, sports, and kids’ programs.
-Whatever your entertainment, cinema, or sport needs in Austria you’ll find them with Sky.
+SJB Global is a financial advisor offering guidance on a range of topics including saving plans, retirement and pensions transfers, investments, and more.
+They provide a remote service, meaning you can contact them at a time that suits you.
+Get in touch with SJB Global to find out how they could help you in your life abroad.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing